 Sometimes when you walk out of train stations, someone will approach you and offer you a taxi ride for a lower price.
 In most cases, these taxis are not officially registered.
 In the end, you would probably pay much more than expected.
 Always look for official travel service to avoid potential distress.

 Thieves are very active in the major train stations and tourist areas.
-Because of the huge difference between poor people and the rich ones, such crime scenes could happen from time to time.
+Because of the large difference between poor people and rich ones, such crime scenes could happen from time to time.